-Senators Alexander and Murray Release Bipartisan Plan To Lower Health Costs
+Sens.
+Alexander, Murray Release Health Legislation Targeting High Bills, Drug Costs

 The draft bill released by the senators offers three options to curb surprise bills, those unexpected and often pricey bills patients face when they get care from a doctor or hospital that isn't in their insurance network.
 It would use an independent arbitrator to settle disputes between insurance plans and providers and set a standard benchmark for physician pay, ideas that have popped up in other draft legislation circulating in the House and Senate.

 The novel part from Alexander and Murray is the idea of an "in-network guarantee."
-It requires that any hospital considered in-network for a health plan must promise that everyone working there is also in-network.
+It would require that any hospital considered in-network for a health plan must promise that everyone working there is also in-network.

-This would avoid situations in which patients choose a hospital because they know their insurance company will cover the bill, only to find out that one of the doctors they saw was out-of-network, leaving the patient with a hefty bill.
+This would avoid situations in which patients choose a hospital because they know their insurance company will cover the bill, only to find out that one of the doctors they saw was out of network, leaving the patient with a hefty bill.

 It also requires that labs and diagnostic tests be in-network, cutting off another avenue of surprise bills.